Table of Contents

 Please keep this notice with your records.
 It may help you if we ask you for other information.
 If you have any questions about the rules for filing and giving information, please call or visit any Internal Revenue Service office.

-The table below shows burden estimates based upon current statutory requirements as of January 2013 for taxpayers filing a 2012 Form 1040, 1040A, or 1040EZ tax return.
+The table below shows burden estimates based upon current statutory requirements as of November 2016 for taxpayers filing a 2016 Form 1040, 1040A, or 1040EZ tax return.
 Time spent and out-of-pocket costs are presented separately.
 Time burden is broken out by taxpayer activity, with record keeping representing the largest component.
 Out-of-pocket costs include any expenses incurred by taxpayers to prepare and submit their tax returns.
 Examples include tax return preparation and submission fees, postage and photocopying costs, and tax preparation software costs.
-While these estimates do not include burden associated with post-filing activities, IRS operational data indicate that electronically prepared and filed returns have fewer arithmetic errors, implying lower post-filing burden.
+While these estimates don't include burden associated with post-filing activities, IRS operational data indicate that electronically prepared and filed returns have fewer arithmetic errors, implying lower post-filing burden.

-Reported time and cost burdens are national averages and do not necessarily reflect a “typical” case.
+Reported time and cost burdens are national averages and don't necessarily reflect a “typical” case.
 Most taxpayers experience lower than average burden, with taxpayer burden varying considerably by taxpayer type.
 For instance, the estimated average time burden for all taxpayers filing a Form 1040, 1040A, or 1040EZ is 13 hours, with an average cost of $210 per return.
 This average includes all associated forms and schedules, across all preparation methods and taxpayer activities.
-The average burden for taxpayers filing Form 1040 is about 16 hours and $270; the average burden for taxpayers filing Form 1040A is about 7 hours and $90; and the average for Form 1040EZ filers is about 4 hours and $40.
+The average burden for taxpayers filing Form 1040 is about 15 hours and $280; the average burden for taxpayers filing Form 1040A is about 8 hours and $90; and the average for Form 1040EZ filers is about 5 hours and $40.

 If you have comments concerning the time and cost estimates below, you can contact us at either one of the addresses shown under We welcome comments on forms.